‘A long two days’: Major storm pummels Northeast with snow

-“We’re looking at a long two days here,” New York Gov. Andrew M. Cuomo (D) said at a virtual news conference, noting that road conditions already were “seriously dangerous” at midday.
+“We’re looking at a long two days here,” New York Gov. Andrew Cuomo said at a virtual news conference.

+Parts of New England also braced for a foot (31 centimeters) or more by the time the snow finally tapers off in the northernmost states by Wednesday evening, the weather service said.
+At least three deaths that appeared to be related to the storm were reported, in Pennsylvania.

 In Pennsylvania, authorities said a 67-year-old woman with Alzheimer’s disease who reportedly wandered away from her home was found dead of hypothermia on an Allentown street Monday morning.
-About 60 miles north in Plains Township, a shooting that followed an argument over snow removal killed a married couple, and the suspect was later found dead at his nearby home of a wound believed to have been self-inflicted, officials in Luzerne County said.
+About 60 miles (97 kilometers) north in Plains Township, a shooting after an argument over snow removal killed a married couple, and the suspect was later found dead at his nearby home of a wound believed to have been self-inflicted, officials in Luzerne County said.

 A preliminary investigation indicates the people involved had a long-running conflict, but “this morning, the dispute was exacerbated by a disagreement over snow disposal,” District Attorney Stefanie Salavantis said.